meomorry/meomorry/README.md

 > [!CAUTION]
-> sturgeon??? would NOT trust this guy w a scalpel!!
+> sturgeon??? would NOT trust this guy w a scalpel.

 ***
 <p align="center">